Colonization and main settlements in XIX century California

 With a view to facilitate travel on land, the 600 mile-long (970 km) Camino Real (en.
 Royal Road) was built.
 For the same purpose, the Mission settlements were situated about 30 miles (48 km) apart along the Camino Real, a distance which constituted about a day’s ride on horseback.

-As an alternative to Camino Real, El Camino Viejo a Los / Old Spanish Trail to Los united the mentioned to San Francisco in the north, and was the oldest north-south trail in the interior of California, used between 1769-1848.
+As an alternative to Camino Real, El Camino Viejo a / Old Spanish Trail to united the mentioned to San Francisco in the north, and was the oldest north-south trail in the interior of California, used between 1769-1848.

 It ran from San Pedro Bay, over the Tejon Pass and the eastern slopes of the coastal range, splitting at Solo Springs.
 The eastern bypass went along the Laguna de Tache (now Tulare Lake), north to the San Joaquin River, then again merged with the western trail at de Panoche Grande.
 The western trail went past Avenal and east of Coalinga.
 After the two routes rejoined, the trail continued through Valle de San Jose and the nearby passes, ending at the strait of San Francisco Bay.